NHS 111 is free to the caller and accessible 24/7, 365 days a year.

 I work for the Trust’s NHS 111 service – the non-emergency number when you urgently need medical help or advice but it’s not a life-threatening situation.

-Last year we took over 1.25 million calls from members of the public and as we’re based in the same centres as the Trust’s 999 service, we can seamlessly transfer calls to 999 when am ambulance is required.
+We take calls from members of the public and as we’re based in the same centres as the Trust’s 999 service, we can seamlessly transfer calls to 999 when am ambulance is required.

 We have undertaken a number of innovative developments and pilot projects to further develop and enhance our high quality non- emergency service and improve the patient experience.